 Allowing you to generate new combinations of ideas and technology, as well as being published, fellowship benefits are almost endless for the career-minded individual.
 Both personal and professional development will always be paramount, but as ever, you get what you give from the experience.
 Many are out there for the taking, but to give you a feel for the experience, we caught up with former Toshiba fellow David Gleaves, who's now chief executive of MidTECH Innovations.

-The Toshiba Fellowship Programme nurtures cross-cultural understanding between the UK, Europe and Japan by offering fellows the chance to take part in leading-edge research activities at one of its Research and Development centres in Japan.
+The Toshiba Fellowship Programme nurtures cross-cultural understanding between the UK, Europe and Japan by offering fellows the chance to take part in leading-edge research activities at one of its research and development (R&D) centres in Japan.
 Those awarded a fellowship gain up to two years' experience in an industrial laboratory and are able to develop their chosen specialist area, whilst receiving a generous package that includes relocation assistance.

 "When I completed my PhD, my supervisor recommended that I apply for the Toshiba Fellowship Programme as he thought it would suit my experience.
 I really felt I could gain a lot from spending time in another culture and the commercial experience really appealed to me," Gleaves explains.